yusufibrahim254/FireFighting-Drone-Swarm/README.md

 # FireFighting-Drone-Swarm

-(Iteration 3)
+(Iteration 4)

 This program simulates fire incidents as well as drones responding to them.
 It uses a scheduler to manage fire events reported by a fire incident subsystem and notifies the drone subsystem in order to assign drones accordingly to process the events.
+Fault detection and handling mechanisms were added to simulate and manage various fault scenarios that can occur during the drone operation.

-# Iteration-3 Group Task Assignment
+## Iteration-4 Group Task Assignment
  - UML Class Diagram
  - UML State Diagram
  - UML Sequence Diagram
- - FireIncident changed to use UDP to communicate with scheduler
+ - Timing Diagram
+- Injected faults:
+  - Drone stuck mid-flight
+  - Nozzle jammed
+  - Packet loss or corrupted messages
- - Scheduler changed to use UDP to communicate to both FireIncident and DroneSubsytem
+- The Scheduler is updated to detect and handle these faults gracefully by:
- - DroneSubsystem changed to use UDP to communicate to schedule and assign drones
- - Handle Drone delegation for events
+  - Reroute missions when necessary
+  - Mark a drone as offline if it cannot continue the mission

 ## File Overview
 - Main.java - Not used anymore (FireIncident, Scheduler and DroneSubsystem each have their own main class as they use UDP to communicate)